coateshl/coateshl.github.io/publications.md

 ### Scholarly Publications – Refereed

+**Coates, H. L.**, Goben, A., Briney, K. (In press).
+What if It Didn’t Happen: Data Management and Avoiding Research Misconduct. *Journal of eScience Librarianship.*

 Champieux, R. & **Coates, H. L.** (2022).
 Metrics for evaluating the impact of data sets.
 In A. Berez-Kroeker, B. McDonnell, E. Koller, and L. Collister (Eds.), *The Open Handbook of Linguistic Data Management and Archiving*.
 MIT Press Direct. https://doi.org/10.7551/mitpress/12200.003.0016

 Briney, K. A., **Coates, H.**, Goben, A. (2020) Foundational Practices of Research Data Management. *Research Ideas and Outcomes*, 6: e56508. https://doi.org/10.3897/rio.6.e56508